FAQs: Frequently Asked Questions – Code Signing Certificate

 How To Generate A Code Signing Certificate Request (CSR)?

-After purchasing a certificate, open the generation page in Mozilla Firefox and follow the prompts to complete the CSR.
+After purchasing a certificate, open the generation page in Apple Safari or Internet Explorer and follow the prompts to complete the CSR.
 It’s that simple!

 How To Complete Validation For Your Code Signing Certificate?